uutu/deno-quizlet/README.md

 The app follows a three-tier architecture (client, server, database) and is built following a layered architecture with four layers (views, controllers, services and a Postgres database).

+The views are eta-files rendered on the server, the app has a number of controllers with their separated conserns/responsibilities, a number of services responsible for SQL queries and a relational database where the data is stored and accessed from.

 ## Features of the application

-The subheaders outline the built features of the application based on the project requirement specifications.
+The bullets outline the built features of the application based on the project requirement specifications.

 + Listing topics